shanhaiying/ALFRED/README.md

 - Jupyter notebook
   cmd sh enter ==> make clipboard markdown and enter alt sh enter ==> make clipbpard markdown header and enter
+- Leetcode
+  copy the python class from leetcode leet keyword will reformat the class and paste in visual studio code.
 ```

 # New Alfred Settings